sixitbb/sixit-core/README.md

 Unlikely:
 - legacy custom-frontend-based compilers, such as ICC, pre-clang-XlC, etc.

-### Supported OSs:
+### Supported OSs (in alpabetical order):
+- Android
+- iOS
 - Linux
+- MacOS X (both Intel and ARM)
 - Windows

-- MacOS X
-- Android
-- iOS
+WIP:
+- WASM/Browser (whatever emscripten provides when running within browser)
+- WASM/Sandbox (our own [quecto](https://en.wikipedia.org/w/index.php?title=Quecto)-pseudo-OS to run purely-computing things; designed to be unable to hurt the host)

 Planned:
 - FreeBSD
-- WASM/Sandbox (our own pseudo-OS to run purely-computing things)
 - WASM/WASI
 - Consoles (XBox/PS/Switch)

 NOT planned by ourselves, but we welcome pull requests as long as they're concentrated within sixit/osal (to be released soon, see below);
-- pretty much anything which makes at least sense - AND for which you have working box to test it on (!).
+- pretty much anything which makes at least some sense - as long as you have working box to test it on (!).

 ### Currently Officially Tested Configurations
 sixit/sarge CI Tier 1 (cannot merge to trunk unless CI passes):